a-b-street/docs/book/src/software/ungap_the_map/motivation.md

 ![](sng_stay_healthy_network.png)

-Individuals are accustomed to interacting with maps by routing, to see what their particular trip might look like.
+People are accustomed to interacting with maps by routing, to see what their particular trip might look like.
 None of these solutions let you plan a trip and compare how things might look before vs after the changes.
 As an individual, I want to know if these plans will make it safer, let me avoid hills, or let me comfortably bike past a commercial district.
 I have to interpret these planned changes and apply them to my particular situation.
 Or if I care about broader impact, these documents fail to sell me on the benefits, "we forecast that 200,000 weekly trips will likely start biking instead of driving if we make these changes.
 That could lower PM2.5 pollution by 3%..."

 These methods of communication are also very "dry" -- they do nothing to paint a picture or tell a story about how awesome the city will be once this is built.